MICROBODIES: Definition, Types, Examples, Diagram, Functions

 Glyoxysomes

-• The key enzymes of the glyoxylate cycle - isocitrate lyase and malate synthase are present in the glyoxysomes.
+These are specialised single membrane-bound microbodies found in plants (particularly in fat-storing tissues) and filamentous fungi.
+The key enzymes of the glyoxylate cycle - isocitrate lyase and malate synthase are present in the glyoxysomes.

-• They are responsible for the breakdown of fatty acids and their conversion into sugars through gluconeogenesis.
+They are responsible for the breakdown of fatty acids and their conversion into sugars through gluconeogenesis.
+They are believed to be special types of peroxisomes.

-Functions of Glyoxysomes
+Functions of Microbodies

 Biogenesis of Microbodies

 Microbodies are known to originate in and develop within the cell through vesicles budding off from the endoplasmic reticulum (ER).
-The ER is the membrane source as well as the initial source for the enzymes.
+The ER is the source of membrane as well as the enzymes.
 Further maturation, with the help of the Golgi apparatus, and sorting of the enzymes is also done with the assistance provided in this process.
-Genetic factors have been elucidated as a factor for microbody participation.
-Certain genes encode the proteins and enzymes essential for carrying out the functions of microbodies.
-These properly functioning genes should then be responsible for the correct assembly, targeting enzymes, and proper regulation of microbodies within the cell.

-Microbodies in different Organisms
+Microbodies in Different Organisms

-Microbodies in Plants
+Plants

 • Peroxisomes take part in photorespiration and aid in the removal of hydrogen peroxide.